 Like the Debut video tutorials the videos are not sorted into any logical order, making it extremely hard to know where to start and then what video to move onto next.
 I'm attempting to sort them into a logical order as I go.
 If you have the same tutorials I'll give you what I think is the ideal viewing order, possibly in my next post.

-For now, I've only worked through nine of the twenty six videos in what I feel is a logical order, building upon what I've already learned.
+For now, I've only worked through ten of the twenty six videos in what I feel is a logical order, building upon what I've already learned.
 They are (shown by file name):

 Pro and Debut Video